-- Violence (inc. night-time economy crime, domestic abuse, gangs and county lines and substance misuse): The NH CSP will work together to tackle violent crime trends within the district - Violence Against Women and Girls (inc. domestic abuse, rape, serious sexual offences and stalking): The NH CSP will work together to prevent, deter and tackle Violence Against Women and Girls in North Herts. - ☑ In 2021 the Councils Access to Information Review process was considered and amended to reflect updates to the Data Protection Act. [.Access to Information Review and DPA Complaints Procedure].
-The next review is due to take place in 2023. - The Review time limit supplements the statutory one for handling requests (20 working days) and during 2022 calendar year the Council only failed to handle 4.31% of the 653 FOIs/EIRs requests within that period.
-There were 10 reviews, 3 of which were successful and the information released, 2 which were partially successful, and 5 which were unsuccessful.
-There were 0 ICO cases. - ☑ In respect to requests for information under the Data Protection Act 220 Data Protection cases (including 16 Subject Access Requests) were received in the period 2022 calendar year, of which 95% were successfully answered within the 40 calendar day deadline.
-There was 0 complaints lodged at the ICO. - A Communications Strategy 2019-2023 was published, with the two core themes to the strategy approach being: Positive and Proactive; and Digital First.
+- Anti-Social Behaviour (inc. criminal damage, deliberate fires and environmental crime, vehicle ASB- speeding): The NHCSP will continue to work together to reduce all elements of anti-social behaviour and criminal damage across the district - Violence Against Women and Girls (including domestic abuse, rape, serious sexual offences and stalking): the NHCSP will work together to prevent, deter and tackle Violence Against Women and Girls in North Herts. - Current and emerging issues (including theft, scams, frauds and protecting vulnerable people).

+The Review time limit supplements the statutory one for handling requests (20 working days) and during 2023 calendar year the Council only failed to handle 2% of the 719 FOIs/EIRs requests within that period.
+There were 5 reviews, 0 of which were successful and the information released, 0 which were partially successful, and 5 which were unsuccessful.
+There was 1ICO case.
+The number of FOIs is up from 2022 (653), however the timescales on providing information has improved.

+In respect to requests for information under the Data Protection Act - 226 Data Protection cases (including 20 Subject Access Requests) were received in the period 2023 calendar year, of which 98.7% were successfully answered within the 40 calendar day deadline.
+There was 0 complaints lodged at the ICO.

+The Marketing and Communications Strategy 2024-2028 was approved at Cabinet 16th January 2024.
+While communication with residents is vital, marketing is needed to promote and raise awareness of our vision, priorities and themes to ensure the right people get the right message at the right time through their preferred channel of choice.
+The Strategy highlights four main aims; Inform, Inspire, Involve and Interact alongside the strategic approach of People First, Campaign-led, Cross-channel and Digital First.
+The main purpose of the 2024 - 2028 Marketing and Communications strategy is to support the delivery of the North Herts Council's 2022 - 2027 Council Plan and bring our vision, strategic priorities, and themes to life.
 In line with this, there is a focus on building our subscriber base for our communication channel @NorthHerts and building awareness of NH Now through targeted social media activity.
 We have also enhanced our website offer by introducing a Find My Nearest Facility (Household Waste and Recycling Centre) function.
-The Intranet has seen the addition of a Chatbot to assist with public enquires. - Council's Outlook Magazine is produced and delivered to all households in the area and available on the Council's website [Outlook Magazine].
-It contains information about Council's services and events. - In response to the COVID-19 pandemic, North Hertfordshire District Council actively supported the most impacted/vulnerable by the outbreak of the virus.
-The Council continued to publicise Covid recovery grants in 2022, including the grants which were made available for the leisure and hospitality industries, and the ARG schemes. https://www.north-herts.gov.uk/more-grants-businesses-affected-covid-19 By March 2022, 10,000 grant awards, totalling £49,000,000 had been made to businesses in North Herts to help them recover from the pandemic. https://www.north-herts.gov.uk/nearly-ps50m-paid-businesses-during-covid-and-more-money-available.
-This grant funding has now stopped, as of 2023.
+The Hub has seen the addition of a Chatbot to assist with public enquires

+Council's Outlook Magazine is produced and delivered to all households in the area and available on the Council's website [Outlook Magazine].
+It contains information about Council's services and events.

+\checkmark